 Mary Berry Lavender Shortbread BiscuitsCourse: Sweet TreatsDifficulty: Easy

-Mary Berry’s Lavender Shortbread Biscuits is the second most popular recipe on our website and well worth trying.
+Mary Berry’s Lavender Shortbread Biscuits is a hugely popular recipe on this website and well worth trying.
 They are so easy to make and perfect with a mid-morning cup of coffee – or as a gift to a friend tied up in cellophane with ribbon and a sprig of lavender!

 175g softened unsalted butter

 2 tbsp fresh, unsprayed, finely chopped lavender flowers (pick them off the stems to measure)

 - Lightly grease three large baking trays.
 Put the softened butter and the lavender into a mixing bowl and beat together (this will obtain the maximum flavour from the lavender).